 - Combined home insurance in Germany

-- How to choose home insurance in Germany
+- How to choose your home insurance in Germany

 - Applying for home insurance in Germany

-- Making a home insurance claim in Germany
+- How to make a home insurance claim in Germany

 - Canceling a contract or changing provider